 - Tuition is free from kindergarten to university.

 - When students enter junior high school, the path which students can take is divided into a higher education course and a standard course.
 There are no exams, but rather a discussion between the student, parents and teachers to decide which school to enter.

-- There is also a system where students who have completed their junior high school education and are still thinking about what path they want to take next, can attend school for one year while being involved in the military or nursing care for one year to decide their next path.
+- There is also a system where students who have completed their junior high school education and are still thinking about what path they want to take next, can attend school while being involved in the military or nursing care for one year to decide their next path.

-- There is no levels at university, it is what you learn that counts.
+- There are no levels at university, it is what you learn that counts.

 - BMW and Audi have universities that allow students to study while working.